lord/anchors/readme.md

 - any time you `get` *any* `Anchor`, all observed nodes will be brought up to date.
 - if one of an observed dependencies is a `then`, nodes requested by it [may be recomputed](https://gist.github.com/khooyp/98abc0e64dc296deaa48), even though they aren't strictly necessary.

-## later

-- if a dirty value recomputes and it's the same, the graph should be able to 'recover' and stop recomputation?
-- speed up by directly calculating a `get` if it is not necessary
-- could optimize a lot (and also maybe do async nodes properly) if context is just a struct like async does it, so that we don't need higher kinded types to do lifetimes on that stuff correctly
-- separate 'dirty' vs 'changed', a node should get a notification for when a dependency is dirty but then when it actually goes to retrieve should be informed if the value has changed since the last get. this is important if a node requests its parents as clean dependencies instead of necessary dependencies
-- async nodes, unfortunately kept implementing things that needed either higher kinded types, or lots of cloning
-- multithreading
-- actual speed, figuring out how to reduce allocations
-- serializing cached computations

 ## see also